Dave-team/Knowledge-base/Self awareness.md

 Realize that not everything is black and white / binary, there are multiple ways of doing things and not everyone is like me and I'm not always right.

 ### Lower the pressure on yourself / Don't take yourself so seriously
 I tend to put really high pressure on myself constantly.
 Very high standards and never taking the easier way out.
 I think this is from the early expectation that was put on me that second place doesn't matter - you need to win.
 This has led me to always want to achieve perfection which in my mind would only be feasible through incredible hard work.
 I always thought I could become this 'Ubermensch' but why even strive for it as the process makes me unhappy and the goal is unrealistic.
-At uni, I wasn't happy with a 9 as a grade
+At uni, I wasn't happy with a 9 as a grade.

+I’m on the train with different stops along the way.
+Public speaking, data science, management and I want to know everything about it because otherwise i feel like im not making the most of it and miss out.
+All these things on my list I would feel like they absolutely must be done even though they probably don’t.
+And then I feel as if I regret it and blame myself for not putting in the effort.

 ### Let go of control
 I tend to want to control things.
 When I have to wait or when I don't know the next steps, I become very anxious as I'm not steering the direction.
 This might come from a fundamental lack of trust - it is probably okay to just trust the process and action things when they go out of hand and let go of things in the meantime.

 ### Feeling of needing to be busy
 I always feel as if I am meant to be this hustler, always on the move, always progressing.
 And I have put this energy into this development I'm doing but maybe it should be aimed at other things that would help other people - charity, volunteering.
+This is part of being on auto pilot - instead of pausing, reflecting and being grateful of what we have and where we are and just enjoying the small things in life.

 ### Everything needs a purpose
 I always had this idea that everything I do needs a purpose.
 Learning guitar?
 Why, what does it bring me?
 I only ever wanted to do things that would get me further in life - they were logical and practical.
 I am in the race.
 This might be related to a fear of regret.
 When I'm 50, I want to look back and be happy at what I did.
 I have been searching for what that contentment looks like but probably that contentment is just from enjoying the moment.